 Fast food.
 Oldies.
 Air in our pockets.

 Worn out rooms another night.
-But, the unity.
+And yet, the unity.

-Except never would have expected walls to build around us as they did,
+Except I never would have expected walls to build around us as they did,

 Somewhere along the way the strain got the best of us.